hyperandroid/Automata/readme.md

 ##Guards

 Guard prevent a transition from being fired.
 In Automata there're two available guard points out of the box.
-One on preTransitionFire and the otheron postTransitionFire.
+One on preTransitionFire and the other on postTransitionFire.
 The difference is straight:

  * The **pre-transition guard**, if fired, aborts the transition firing procedure as if it had never ocurred.